-In this manual I will try to tell you about typical reasons why a Group Policy object (GPO) may not be applied to an organizational unit (OU), specific computer or domain user.
-I think, this article will be useful both to newbies and IT-pros to understand the GPO operation and architecture.
-First of all, I’ll tell about possible problems of applying GPO related to the policy settings on the domain level instead of troubleshooting GPO on the clients.
-Almost all settings described in the article are configured using the Group Policy Management Console (GPMC.msc).
+In this GPO troubleshooting guide, I’ll try to tell you about the typical reasons why a certain Group Policy Object (GPO) might not apply to an organizational unit (OU) or a specific domain computer/user.
+I think this article will be useful for both novice and experienced AD Group Policy administrators to understand how Group Policies work and GPO architecture.
+The article describes potential problems with applying GPOs related to the policy settings at the domain level, as well as troubleshooting GPOs on Windows clients.
+Almost all settings described in the article are configured using the Group Policy Management Console (

 - Managing GPO Scope